eciggaar/botmaster-watsonconversation/README.md

 ![Success deployment] (https://github.com/eciggaar/botmaster-watsonconversation/blob/master/readmeimages/success.png?raw=true)
 6. Once successfully deployed, go to your Bluemix app dashboard and view your app.
 ![Success deployment] (https://github.com/eciggaar/botmaster-watsonconversation/blob/master/readmeimages/appdetail.png?raw=true)
-7. Select Runtime followed by Environment Variables
+7. Select Runtime followed by Environment Variables.
 ![Success deployment] (https://github.com/eciggaar/botmaster-watsonconversation/blob/master/readmeimages/envvar.png?raw=true)
-8. Populate these fields with the required information
+8. Populate these fields with the required information.
+You don't need to fill in variable values for Slack and Skyscanner if you do not plan to use these.
-9. Hit save to restart your application
+9. Hit save to restart your application.

 ### Connecting Facebook

-6. Go to your Facebook Developer page for your application
+6. Go to your Facebook Developer page for your application.
-7. Under Webhooks, create "New Subscription" for pages
+7. Under Webhooks, create "New Subscription" for pages.
 ![Facebook Webhook] (https://github.com/eciggaar/botmaster-watsonconversation/blob/master/readmeimages/facebookwebhook.png?raw=true)
-8. In the callback URL field, paste in your app URL from Bluemix using your webhook by default this is set to /webhook (e.g myapp.bluemix.net/messenger/webhook) or in code **line 23**
+8. In the callback URL field, paste in your app URL from Bluemix using your webhook by default this is set to /webhook (e.g myapp.bluemix.net/messenger/webhook) or in code **line 34**.
-9. Enter your verify token you created in Environent Variables or in code **Line 18**
+9. Enter your verify token you created in Environent Variables or in code **Line 29**.
-10. Select the following fields messages, messaging_postbacks
+10. Select the following fields `messages`, `messaging_postbacks`.
-11. Once your webhook is set up you need to subscribe to events within messenger
+11. Once your webhook is set up you need to subscribe to events within messenger.
-12. Go to Messenger in the Facebook Developer portal product tab
+12. Go to Messenger in the Facebook Developer portal product tab.
-13. Go to Settings
+13. Go to Settings.
-14. Locate Webhooks
+14. Locate Webhooks.
-15. Subscribe your event to the page you created
+15. Subscribe your event to the page you created.
 ![Subscribe Webhook] (https://github.com/eciggaar/botmaster-watsonconversation/blob/master/readmeimages/messengerevent.png?raw=true)

 # Getting started with Botmaster Locally